Sec-ant/barcode-detector/README.md

 ### `load` Event

-The `load` event, which is a `CustomEvent`, will be dispatched on the successful instanciation of ZXing wasm module.
-For advanced usage, the instanciated module is passed as the `detail` parameter.
+The `load` event, which is a `CustomEvent`, will be dispatched on the successful instantiation of ZXing wasm module.
+For advanced usage, the instantiated module is passed as the `detail` parameter.

 ```ts
 import { BarcodeDetector } from "barcode-detector/pure";